FOCUSING ON REACTION SPEED COULD BE MAKING YOU SLOW!

 already organising jobs that would have to be done eventually anyway.
 It’s a

-totally different mindset from the common reaction response of most players.
+totally different mindset from the common reaction of most players.

-task in training on-court speed and agility involves training the brain to
+task in training on-court speed and agility is to train the brain to

 is more about poor pre-innovation rather than poor leg speed.